What you need to eat (and drink) for good gut health – and why it’s important

 Prebiotics include compounds known as fructo-oligosaccharides, which are found naturally in many complex carbohydrates and plants, including leeks, onions, wheat, garlic, chicory root and artichokes.
 The prebiotic ‘inulin’ is now being added to some brands of breads and cereals.

-Prebiotics helps the growth of the ‘friendly bacteria’ in the gut, which in turn aids digestion, improves gut health and boosts the immune system.
+The Healthcanal piece says that prebiotics help the growth of the ‘friendly bacteria’ in the gut, which in turn aids digestion, improves gut health and boosts the immune system.
 It may also help reduce the severity of food poisoning and the effects of food intolerance.

 Peppermint tea is thought to help food digest after a meal, preventing bloating and heartburn.
 Ginger tea may help upset stomachs and prevent nausea, while soothing and comforting fennel or chamomile teas may help with symptoms of IBS, which is strongly associated with stress.